Who is this for?

 This event will be delivered by Jozef Youssef.
 Jozef founded the collaborative gastronomic project, Kitchen Theory, to explore the multi-sensory elements of eating.
 An experienced chef with stints at The Connaught, The Dorchester and The Fat Duck under his belt, he has worked with scientists, chefs and artists to further his knowledge in this fascinating area.
 He is the chef-patron of the Kitchen Theory experimental dining experiences as well as the author of Molecular Gastronomy at Home, a simple introduction to the science behind modernist culinary techniques.

-Download a provisional itinerary here.
-Please note, this is subject to change.
+This course will run from 11:00h to 16:00h.
 Final itineraries will be uploaded to your Dashboard approx. 1 week prior to Tour commencement.

 Unit 9a Alston Works